Max-Vassilev/kubernetes-journey/README.md

 **Result app: http://35.224.182.195/**

-**NodePort: Exposes the service on a specific port on each node (Voting App and Result App)**
+- NodePort: Exposes the service on a specific port on each node (Voting App and Result App).

-**ClusterIP: Exposes the service internally within the cluster (Redis and Postgres)**
+- ClusterIP: Exposes the service internally within the cluster (Redis and Postgres).

 ![image](https://github.com/user-attachments/assets/27822b29-fffd-4452-a9bd-4eae5643421a)

 ## Voting app deployed to GCP using Kubernetes cluster (NodePorts were replaced with LoadBalancers):

-**LoadBalancer: Exposes the Voting and Result apps externally, providing high availability and traffic distribution.**
+- LoadBalancer: Exposes the Voting and Result apps externally, providing high availability and traffic distribution (Voting App and Result App).

-**ClusterIP: Exposes the service internally within the cluster (Redis and Postgres)**
+- ClusterIP: Exposes the service internally within the cluster (Redis and Postgres).

 ![image](https://github.com/user-attachments/assets/a777187b-d9c4-4cab-8d0f-6cce87d6e146)